scverse/scverse.github.io/content/people/_index.md

 +++
 title = "People"
-preface = "For people participating in and interacting with the consortium, there are <a href='/about/roles'>different roles</a> — from core developers to contributors and community members."
+preface = "For people participating in and interacting with the consortium, there are <a href='/about/roles'>different roles</a> — from core team to developers, contributors and community members."

-# ---------- core developers, in alphabetical order
+# ---------- core team, in alphabetical order

 [[teams]]
 	name = "Core Team"